 Whether your stairs are straight or whether you have stairs with landings a chair lift for stairs can navigate them all.

-What is the cost of a new stairlift?
+What is a new stair chair lift cost?
 Less than $3k for a brand new unit that you will enjoy and cherish for years.